xq50/python_ex/README.md

 # cointerm
-Real-time cryptocurrency prices in the ter
+Real-time cryptocurrency prices in the termin